 We also help couples who are getting together, with things like Binding Financial Agreements (or you may have heard of the term ‘pre-nuptial agreement’) and Estate Planning – something that is very important to consider when getting married.
 So naturally, seeing reports of such a high profile (and Royal!) marriage, we can’t help but speculate about the complexities of any legal agreements or documents that may be involved for Harry and Meghan.

 We know that a lot of our clients struggle with the concept that being divorced might tarnish their reputation.
 For some people it’s a bit of a dirty word.
-Divorce is becoming increasingly common and that’s ok, the idea that a couple should stay together if they are no longer in love, or may have other reasons to split, is ridiculous.
+Divorce is becoming increasingly common and that’s okay, the idea that a couple should stay together if they are no longer in love, or may have other reasons to split, is ridiculous.
 Meghan, who has spoken out as an advocate for women’s rights is a very successful actress and is about to enter into what appears will be a very happy marriage.
 Certainly she hasn’t let being divorced slow her down.

 So of course we wish Prince Harry and Meghan Markle a long and happy life together!
 (But if they ever want to split up we know a good lawyer…)

 If you’re about to get married and think you might need a Binding Financial Agreement or an Estate Plan (especially if you’ve previously written a Will – because marriage will revoke it) contact us today.